microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationeventlistener-update.md

 ## Examples

+### Example 1: Update an authentication event listener's trigger conditions or priority

-### Request
+#### Request
-The following example shows a request to update an authentication event listener's trigger conditions or priority:
+The following example shows a request to update an authentication event listener's trigger conditions or priority.
 # [HTTP](#tab/http)
 <!-- {
   "blockType": "request",